yadlra/CV/README.md

 3+ years of experience managing and training 10 -15 member teams.

-**Objective**
+**My goal**

-I am looking to work for an organisation where I can make a meaningful contribution and combine my passion for humanitarian projects and social and economic change.
+I am looking to work for an organisation where I can make a meaningful contribution.
 I am an enthusiastic learner and love learning new technologies and skills.

 **Technologies I am familiar with**